 In March of 2018, the Red Lake Watershed District and Agassiz National Wildlife Refuge applied for and received a \$242,000 Minnesota Department of Natural Resources (MnDNR) Conservation Partnership Grant.
-This grant will assist Agassiz National Wildlife Refuge in completing a threephase project, designed to establish and enhance native wildlife habitat and increase biodiversity in portions of the refuge.
+This grant will assist Agassiz National Wildlife Refuge in completing a three-phase project, designed to establish and enhance native wildlife habitat and increase biodiversity in portions of the refuge.
 Phase I of the grant, which included cattail spraying to approximately 1,700 acres of wetland complex, was completed in August of 2018.
 Phase II which included the rehabilitation of the Thief Bay Water Control Structure was completed in September of 2018.
 Phase III of the project involved replacement of the Arches Water Control Structure/Culverts along one of the ditch branches responsible for significant water movement through the refuge.
-Due to abnormally large rainfall events in late 2019, the completion of the granted projects had to be extended to fall of 2020.
-Project was substantially completed in the Fall 2020 with final inspection of the project to occur in the spring/summer of 2021 along with the finalization of the grant.
+Due to abnormally large rainfall events in late 2019, the completion of the Fall 2020 with final inspection of the project to occur in the spring/summer of 2021 along with the finalization of the grant.